 You can build data pipelines that extract, transform, blend, aggregate, and load data from various on-premises and cloud data sources.

-The following system architecture diagram shows how Cloud Data Fusion connects with data sources from services like Preview or Wrangler in a tenant project and Dataproc in a customer project.
+For Cloud Data Fusion versions below 6.4, the following system architecture diagram shows how Cloud Data Fusion connects with data sources from services like Preview or Wrangler in a tenant project and Dataproc in a customer project.

 Advantages of using a tenant project